Network-Sec/M_GetModuleHandleA/README.md

 Address: 0x00007FF8A4FC0000
 ```

+`Caviat`: Of course this method also has a downside, when it's gonna crash, it's gonna crash hard.
+There's absolutely no error checking, no high-level exception handling like in managed .NET, not even SEH (depending on how and where you call it).

+## WIP Update
 We finally came around to continue on the **WIP** part and now also output the DLLNames:

 ```powershell